 The Weatherization and Intergovernmental Programs Office (WIP) collaborates with state and local governments, tribes, and K-12 school district leaders to help advance clean energy.
 Learn more below about who we are and what we do.

-For decades, WIP has laid a foundation for state and local clean energy programs achievements.
-Through the State Energy Program, for example, the U.S. Department of Energy (DOE) supports a baseline of energy efficiency activities in all 50 states and in U.S. territories.
-And through the Weatherization Assistance Program, DOE supports the most effective U.S. energy efficiency program to serve low-income families.
+For decades, WIP has laid the foundation that helps state and local clean energy programs succeed.
+Our State Energy Program supports energy efficiency activities in all 50 states and in U.S. territories, while our Weatherization Assistance Program supports the most effective U.S. energy efficiency program to serve low-income families.

-WIP activities are different from those of most DOE research and development programs that focus on basic science and hardware development.
-WIP projects are more likely to focus on issues such as economic development in rural areas or how renewable energy and energy efficiency projects can improve air quality.
-Read the WIP fact sheet, Accelerating Clean Energy Adoption.
+WIP activities and programs focus on issues that directly affect state and local leaders, such as economic development in rural areas or how renewable energy and energy efficiency projects can improve air quality.

-WIP facilitates adoption of a range of technologies that are developed by the DOE Office of Energy Efficiency and Renewable Energy (EERE).
+- Facilitating the adoption of technologies developed by the DOE Office of Energy Efficiency and Renewable Energy.

 - Sponsoring activities in the buildings, electric power, industry, and transportation sectors and helping state and local agencies improve their energy efficiencies by upgrading public facilities.
 Our programs also educate the public, teachers, and students about the benefits of renewable energy and energy efficiency technologies.